CornDavid5/FuzzingMicroservicesReport/death-star-bench/hotel-reservation/Task 4.md

 - each service will pre-populate the database with some data, you can find them in the `db.go` file under each service's folder in [here](https://github.com/delimitrou/DeathStarBench/tree/master/hotelReservation/cmd)

 # Test Coverage
 This project is written in `Go`, and there is no test presented in the source code.
-This is done deliberately by the author of this project, they choose to remove any test in the source code, as you can see in this [configuration](https://github.com/delimitrou/DeathStarBench/blob/master/hotelReservation/Gopkg.toml#L57)